My favorite books of 2025

 Caroline Wahl – 22 Bahnen

 Two sisters grow up without a father and with an alcoholic mother.
 The older sister struggles through adolescence and is forced to step into her mother’s role for her younger sister.
+In my opinion a masterpiece in coming-of-age literature.

 Amy Stewart – Die unvergleichliche Miss Kopp und ihre Schwestern